 ●Symptomatic DVT refers to the presence of symptoms that usually leads to the radiologic confirmation of DVT, whereas asymptomatic DVT refers to the incidental finding of DVT on imaging in a patient without symptoms (eg, computed tomography).
 (See "Approach to the diagnosis and therapy of lower extremity deep vein thrombosis", section on 'Initial approach' and "Diagnosis of suspected deep vein thrombosis of the lower extremity".)

-●Initial anticoagulation is administered in the first 5 to 10 days following a diagnosis of DVT.
+●Initial anticoagulation refers to anticoagulant therapy that is administered during the first few days (up to 10 days) following a diagnosis of DVT.
 Long-term anticoagulant therapy is typically administered for a finite time beyond the initial period, usually three to six months, and occasionally up to 12 months.
 Extended anticoagulation refers to therapy that is administered indefinitely.
-(See "Lower extremity deep venous thrombosis: Initiation of anticoagulation (first 10 days)" and "Lower extremity deep venous thrombosis: Long-term anticoagulation (10 days to three months)" and "Rationale and indications for indefinite anticoagulation in patients with venous thromboembolism".)
+(See "Venous thromboembolism: Initiation of anticoagulation (first 10 days)" and "Venous thromboembolism: Anticoagulation after initial management" and "Rationale and indications for indefinite anticoagulation in patients with venous thromboembolism".)

-●Factor Xa and direct thrombin inhibitors have been referred to using a variety of names including newer/novel oral anticoagulants, non-vitamin K antagonist oral anticoagulants (NOAs, NOACs), direct oral anticoagulants (DOACs), and target-specific oral anticoagulants (TOACs, TSOACs) .
-Throughout this topic, we refer to these agents by their pharmacologic class, factor Xa and direct thrombin inhibitors.
-(See "Anticoagulation with direct thrombin inhibitors and direct factor Xa inhibitors".)
+●Direct factor Xa and thrombin inhibitors have been referred to using a variety of names including newer/novel oral anticoagulants, non-vitamin K antagonist oral anticoagulants (NOAs, NOACs), direct oral anticoagulants (DOACs), and target-specific oral anticoagulants (TOACs, TSOACs) [1,2].
+Throughout this topic, we refer to these agents by their pharmacologic class, direct factor Xa and thrombin inhibitors.
+(See "Direct oral anticoagulants: Dosing and adverse effects".)

-INDICATIONS — Anticoagulation is the mainstay of therapy for patients with deep venous thrombosis (DVT).
-Anticoagulation is indicated for all patients with proximal deep venous thrombosis (DVT) and select cases of distal DVT.
+INDICATIONS — Anticoagulation is the mainstay of therapy for patients with deep vein thrombosis (DVT) (algorithm 1).
+Anticoagulation is indicated for all patients with proximal DVT and select cases of distal DVT.
 The decision to anticoagulate must weigh the benefits of anticoagulation against the risk of bleeding for an individual.
 The primary objective of anticoagulation is the prevention of further thrombosis and of early and late complications.
 Major early complications of DVT include further clot extension, acute pulmonary embolus (PE), major bleeding (from anticoagulation), and death.
-Late complications include recurrent clot, post-thrombotic (post phlebitic) syndrome and chronic thromboembolic pulmonary hypertension.
+Late complications include recurrent clot, post-thrombotic (post phlebitic) syndrome, and chronic thromboembolic pulmonary hypertension.
 (See "Overview of the treatment, prognosis, and follow-up of acute pulmonary embolism in adults" and "Post-thrombotic (postphlebitic) syndrome" and "Clinical manifestations and diagnosis of chronic thromboembolic pulmonary hypertension".)